microsoft/tensorwatch/README.md

 TensorWatch supports Python 3.x and is tested with PyTorch 0.4-1.x.
 Most features should also work with TensorFlow eager tensors.
 TensorWatch uses graphviz to create network diagrams and depending on your platform sometime you might need to manually [install](https://graphviz.gitlab.io/download/) it.

+### Security Notice

+> **Caution:** TensorWatch persists stream data with Python's `pickle` serialization.
+Unpickling content from untrusted sources can execute arbitrary code.
+Only open TensorWatch pickle files (for example `.log` or `.pkl`) that you created yourself or that come from a source you fully trust.

 ## How to Use It

 ### Quick Start